TRS in the UK | Clozaril Connect

 NICE guidelines recommend that clozapine should be offered first-line to schizophrenia patients who have not shown satisfactory clinical improvement following sequential treatment with at least two different antipsychotic drugs, including at least one second-generation (atypical) antipsychotic.1

-Clozapine is under-prescribed in the UK
+Clozapine is underutilised in the United Kingdom

 Blood monitoring while on Clozaril® is mandatory